kikitsa/question-answering-on-long-documents/README.md

 ### Instructions
 I provide a Google Colab Notebook and for reproducing the results you need:
 1. Turn on the GPU by navigating to Edit→Notebook Settings and selecting GPU from the Hardware Accelerator drop-down
 2. You should provide the model with your own data set.
-There is code cell which indicates to add your own data set.
+There is a code cell which indicates to add your own data set.
 3. Run all the cells of the question-answering-on-long-doc.ipynb file.